NotARoomba/SimpleFlightController/GUIDE.md

 ## Servo Headers

-Almost done, just need to add in some 3 pin headers to controll the servos.
-THey tipically have a pinout of 5V - PWM - GND so it's good to keep the pinout in that same order.
+Almost done, just need to add in some 3-pin headers to control the servos.
+They typically have a pinout of 5V - PWM - GND so it's good to keep the pinout in that same order.
 Mine looks like this in the end:

 ![KiCad Servo Headers](assets/kicad_servo_headers.png)